bpp/bpp-manual/bpp-4-manual.md

 autosomal loci, loci on sex chromosomes, and/or mitochondrial loci.
-Such mixed data, may be expected to have proportional differences in effective population sizes among loci so that inheritance scalars [@Hey2004] should be applied.
+Such mixed data, may be expected to have proportional differences in effective population sizes among loci so that inheritance scalars [Hey and Nielsen 2004](https://doi.org/10.1534/genetics.103.024182) should be applied.
 For example, in diploid sexual organisms with strict maternal inheritance of mtDNA we expect the effective population size of a mitochondrial locus to be $1/4$ that of a nuclear locus.
 Other factors such as natural selection may also cause $\theta$